If you want to cut down tall branches, we've got answers.

 How to Use a Pole Saw Safely

-- Plan which branches you want to cut in advance.
-Have a strategy to keep you safe.
-Removing smaller branches first makes it easier to reach thicker and taller limbs.
-Also, remove longer branches in sections rather than lopping it off and risk it falling on you.
+Decide which branches you want to cut in advance to help you work safely.
+Removing smaller branches first will make it easier to access thicker and taller limbs.
+You should also remove longer branches in sections rather than in one large piece.

-- Hold the saw so that the weight is balanced, and it feels comfortable.
-Pole saws can put a lot of strain on your arms and back.
+Hold the saw so its weight is balanced and it feels comfortable in your hands.
+When fully extended, pole saws can place a strain on your arms and back.

 2. Put on Your Safety Gear

 Put on your protective goggles, gloves, hard hat, and earplugs.
 Falling debris is a common hazard when using a pole saw.
 It’s also important to make sure you are wearing appropriate clothing and footwear.
 Ideally, you should wear tough boots with protective toecaps.
 Thick clothes will also offer some protection if small pieces of debris fall on you.

 As mentioned previously, make sure there are no trip hazards or other obstacles that could cause you to lose your footing.
 It might be worth cordoning off the area you are working in, to prevent anyone else from wandering in while you are cutting.

 Clear away each branch after you cut it.
 Don’t leave branches all over the ground as these will also create trip hazards.

 If you have a corded saw, plug it in, ensuring the cord is out of the way and won’t trip you or get cut accidentally.

 5. Follow the Plan